Hotel Indigo, Edinburgh

 Our Brief

-We are delighted to have been appointed to redevelop the public areas of Hotel Indigo in Edinburgh and look forward to breathing new life into this fantastic hotel!
+We were delighted to be appointed to redevelop the public areas of Hotel Indigo in Edinburgh to breathe new life into this fantastic hotel!

 Situated on York Place, in Edinburgh’s New Town, the property is formed from three Georgian townhouses that have been merged into one.

-The aim of our design will be to communicate the unique cultural and historic offerings of this iconic city of Arts & Alchemy.
+The aim of our design is to communicate the unique cultural and historic offerings of this iconic city of Arts & Alchemy.
 The Arts & Alchemy Neighbourhood story provides an incredibly creative, varied and inspirational backdrop for design decisions.
-Designs will be witty, highly original and truly authentic.
-Design language will be characterful and upscale.
-Contemporary touches combined with hidden detail will encourage discovery for both guests throughout their stay, and locals alike.
+Designs are witty, highly original and truly authentic.
+Design language is characterful and upscale.
+Contemporary touches combined with hidden detail encourage discovery for both guests throughout their stay, and locals alike.

 Our Approach

-The interior will celebrate their individual fields in the three distinct areas of the property while blending them to create something precious.
+The interior celebrates their individual fields in the three distinct areas of the property while blending them to create something precious.

 The Photographer & The Chemist – Bar & Snug: the dark room is where the artist turns alchemist, living in the light and shadow in monochrome and colour.
-The bar and snug will create an atmosphere with projected and concealed lighting to create mood.
+The bar and snug creates an atmosphere with projected and concealed lighting.
 Patterns harness chemical effects printed onto tactile materials.

 The main feature in the space is the timber back bar and striking red tiled bar front.